tus/tus-node-server/packages/s3-store/README.md

 docs for the supported options.
 You need to at least set the `region`, `bucket` name, and your preferred method of authentication.

+### `options.s3Client`

+Option to pass existing instance of S3 client that should be used.
+This option has priority over `options.s3ClientConfig`, but you still need to use `options.s3ClientConfig` to set `bucket` name.

 #### `options.expirationPeriodInMilliseconds`

 Enables the expiration extension and sets the expiration period of an upload url in